adolescent/zr_academic/_pages/about.md

 My future research interests focus on higher-level visual processing, particularly how visual information transforms into semantic representations and conscious perception, and how contextual cues, attention, and learning dynamically shape these neural processes.

-Feel free to contact me if you are interested in me or my research!
+Please contact me if you are interested in me or my research!